803.298.9175

 • For the initial solo endorsement, you must have received three (3) endorsements: A.3, A.4, and A.6 in AC 61-65K.
 For each additional 90-day period, you need an A.7.
 If the student's physical logbook is older, CFIs please handwrite (legibly) or print a sticker with the proper regulatory references found the AC61-65.

-• Endorsements in a physical logbook must be SIGNED by the instructor with a pen.
+• Endorsements in a physical logbook must be SIGNED by the instructor with a wet ink signature (pen).
 You cannot type your name and change the font to a script font as a signature.
 This is NOT the same as a digital signature in ForeFlight (password-protected).

 Cross-Country Time